 Whereas synaptic plasticity is achieved through enhancing communication at the synaptic site between existing neurons, neurogenesis refers to the birth and proliferation of new neurons in the brain.
 For a very long time the notion of continued neuronal birth in the adult brain was considered heretic.
 Scientists believed that neurons died and were never substituted by new ones.
-Since 1944, but mostly in recent years the existence neurogenesis has become scientifically established and we know that it occurs when stem cells, a special type of cell located in the dentate gyrus, the hippocampus and possibly in the pre-frontal cortex, divide into two cells: a stem cell and a cell which will become a neuron fully equipped with axon and dentrites.
-Those new neurons will then migrate to even distant areas of the brain where they are needed and thus have the potential to allow the brain to replenish its supply of neurons.
+Since 1944, but mostly in recent years, the existence of neurogenesis has become scientifically established and we know that it occurs when stem cells, a special type of cell located in the dentate gyrus, the hippocampus and possibly in the pre-frontal cortex, divide into two cells: a stem cell and a cell which will become a neuron fully equipped with axon and dentrites.
+Those new neurons will then migrate to distant areas of the brain where they are needed, and thus have the potential to allow the brain to replenish its supply of neurons.
 From animal and human research it is known that sudden neuronal death (for example after stroke) is a potent trigger for neurogenesis.

 Functional Compensatory Plasticity

-The neurobiological decline that accompanies aging is well documented in the research literature and explains why older adults perform worse than young adults on tests of neurocognitive performance.
+The neurobiological decline that accompanies aging is well documented in research literature and explains why older adults perform worse than young adults on tests of neurocognitive performance.
 Surprisingly, not all older adults exhibit lower performance.
-Some achieve as well as their younger counterparts.
+Some do as well as their younger counterparts.
 This unexpected behavioral advantage for a sub-group of aging individuals has been scientifically investigated and it was found that, when processing new information, higher performing older adults recruit the same brain regions as do the younger adults, but, also recruit additional brain regions that young and low performing older adults do not activate.
 Researchers have pondered on this over-recruitment of brain regions in high performing older adults and have generally reached the conclusion that recruitment of additional cognitive resources reflects a compensatory strategy.
 In the presence of age-related deficits and decreased synaptic plasticity which accompany aging, the brain, once again manifests its multi-source plasticity by re-organizing its neurocognitive networks.
 Studies show that the brain reaches this functional solution through the activation of alternative neural pathways, which most often activate regions in both hemispheres (when only one is activated in the younger adults).

-Learning, experience and the environment
+Function and behavior: Learning, experience and the environment

 We have seen that plasticity is the property of the brain which allows it to alter its biological, chemical and physical properties.
 However, as the brain changes, function and behavior are modified in a parallel course.
 In recent years we have learnt that cerebral alterations at the genetic or synaptic levels are brought about by a wide variety of environmental and experiential factors.
 New learning is at the heart of plasticity and an altered brain is perhaps the most tangible manifestation that new learning has occurred, which was made available by the environment.
 New learning occurs in many forms and for many reasons and at any time during our lifetime.
 For example, children acquire new knowledge in vast quantities and their brain changes significantly at these times of intensive new learning.
 New learning may also be required in the presence of neurological damage caused, for example through lesions or stroke, when the functions supported by a damaged brain area are impaired, and must be learnt anew.
 New learning can be intrinsic to the individual and guided by the thirst for knowledge.
 The multiplicity of circumstances for the occasion of new learning raises the question of whether the brain will change whenever it is learning something.
 Research suggests that this is not the case.
 It appears that the brain will acquire new knowledge, and thereby actualize its potential for plasticity, if the new learning is behaviorally appropriate.
 In order for learning to physiologically mark the brain, that learning must lead to changes in behavior.
 In other words new learning must be behaviorally relevant and necessary.
 For example new learning which ensures survival will be integrated by the organism and adopted as behavior and, as a result, the brain will have changed.
 Perhaps more important is the extent to which a learning experience is rewarding.
 For example, new learning in the form of interactive play is especially conducive of brain plasticity and was found to increase PFC activity.
 Also, in this context of incentive provision, we will note the time-old tradition of providing children with reinforcement and reward while they engage in learning.